Is There A Perfect Natural Hairball Remedy For Cats?

 Cat hairballs are caused when cats lick themselves in the grooming process, with the rough tongues acting as a brush to remove loose hair from their coat.

 These loose hairs aren’t digestible and get passed or vomited out after some time.
-There are times when your cat’s hairball might even smell like poop.

 Kittens don’t really get hairballs as frequently as compared to older cats as they don’t groom themselves much.
 Most of the grooming will be done by the mother cat.